mfherbst/ReducedBasis.jl/docs/src/examples/xxz_ed.md

-# The S=1/2 XXZ chain using exact diagonalization
+# The reduced basis workflow

-In this example we want to provide a more in-depth introduction to the reduced basis framework as applied to quantum spin systems.
+In this example we want to provide an introduction to the reduced basis framework as applied to quantum spin systems.
-The reduced basis workflow roughly boils down to three steps:
+We want to see, from start to finish, how to set up a physical model, how to generate a surrogate basis and how to finally compute observable quantities.
+For that purpose, we cover the three basic steps of the reduced basis workflow:

 1. Model setup: As a first step, we need to initialize the model Hamiltonian and the associated physical parameters.
-2. Offline phase: An assembly strategy and a truth solving method is chosen, with which we are able to generate the reduced basis surrogate.
+2. Offline phase: An assembly strategy and a truth solving method is chosen, with which we generate the reduced basis surrogate and we prepare observables for later measurement.
 3. Online phase: Lastly, using the surrogate, we measure observables with reduced computational cost.

-Let us see, how to perform these steps using `ReducedBasis`.
+Let us see, how to perform these steps using `ReducedBasis.jl`.
 As a first application, we will explore a canonical model from quantum spin physics, the *one-dimensional XXZ chain*

 ```math
 H = \sum_{i=1}^{L-1} \big[ S_i^x S_{i+1}^x + S_i^y S_{i+1}^y + \Delta S_i^z S_{i+1}^z \big] - \frac{h}{J} \sum_{i=1}^L S_i^z .
 ```

+To assemble the basis, a greedy algorithm will be used that tries to select as few snapshots as possible to generate a good surrogate.
-To keep things simple, we will use exact diagonalization techniques to perform the truth solves.
+And to keep things simple, we will utilize exact diagonalization techniques to perform the eigenvalue solves to obtain snapshots.
 This means, the ``H`` will be represented by a (sparse) matrix and the snapshots by vectors of Hilbert space dimension.
-Alternatively, one could also provide ``H`` in so-called matrix-product-operator form and obtain ground states of ``H`` as matrix product states.
+Alternatively, one could e.g. provide ``H`` in so-called matrix-product-operator form and obtain ground states of ``H`` as matrix product states.
 This however is reserved for later examples.

 !!! note "Simulation parameters"